rjspencer/docs/api_v1.md

 See the response for `/users/me`

 # Fan Clubs
-Users on StageBloc can join Fan Clubs which belong to accounts.
-Be default an account doesn't have a Fan Club set up but doing so allows them to add extra functionality to their Fan Club such as allowing for three different tier levels and requiring payment for joining.
+Users on StageBloc can join Fan Clubs associated with accounts.
+By default an account doesn’t have a Fan Club set up, but creating one adds extra functionality such as having three different membership tiers and requiring payment for joining the Fan Club.

 ## /fanclub
 `GET /account/{accountId}/fanclub`